 ● About Eiko Togashi:

-She was born in Tokyo, and she was qualified as a professional wrapper while working in a famous department store in Tokyo.
+Born in Tokyo, She became as a professional wrapper when she was working in a famous department store in Tokyo.
 Later, while working as a Japanese teacher, she opened a wrapping class in 1995 at the request of many students.
 The following year, she appeared on the Japanese TV show "Hanamaru Market", which led to her being introduced on shows such as "Ohayo Nippon" and "Mezamashi TV".
 In addition, she focuses on the research and popularization of origami.
 She also regularly gives lectures for the "All Japan Giftware Association".